Protect Yourself Against COVID with Exercise

 Exercise Guidelines

-Moderate exercise requires 3 to 6 METs of effort. Â MET stands for “metabolic efforts of task”.
+Moderate exercise requires 3 to 6 METs of effort. Â MET stands for “metabolic efforts of the task”.
 The body uses 1 MET for breathing and other basic functions.
 Activities above 7 METS are considered high intensity.

 Examples of moderate exercise include the following”